 EAST RUTHERFORD, N.J.—February 20, 2007

 Riley J. Williams, III, M.D., a specialist in the field of shoulder, knee and elbow surgery, serves as head team physician.
-A member of the Sports Medicine and Shoulder Service, Dr. Williams is also director of the Institute for Cartilage Repair at HSS.
+A member of the Sports Medicine Service, Dr. Williams is also director of the Institute for Cartilage Repair at HSS.
 Dr. Williams has served as associate team physician for both the New York Mets and New York Giants.

-David W. Altchek, M.D., co-chief of the Sports Medicine and Shoulder Service at HSS, will serve as medical director for the Nets.
+David W. Altchek, M.D., co-chief of the Sports Medicine Service at HSS, will serve as medical director for the Nets.
 An attending orthopedic surgeon at HSS, Dr. Altchek serves as medical director for the New York Mets.

 “This partnership will assure that the Nets receive the best medical care available,” said Nets CEO Brett Yormark.
 “We are thrilled to team with Hospital for Special Surgery and to be under the coverage of Dr. Williams and Dr. Altchek.”